 There are a few ways to check if ham is cooked without using a thermometer.
 One method is to use a meat fork or a knife to pierce the thickest part of the ham.
 If the juices that come out of the ham are clear, not pink or red, then the ham is likely cooked.
 Another method is to check the internal temperature of the ham by inserting a meat thermometer into the thickest part of the meat and making sure it reads 140°F (60°C) for fully cooked ham.
 If you don’t have a thermometer, you can also use visual cues such as the ham being hot to the touch and the meat easily pulling away from the bone.

-See also How long do shiitake mushrooms take to cook
+See also How to cook mussels on the grill

 Are there any other visual cues to determine if ham is cooked?